Losant/losant-docs/docs/workflows/custom-nodes.md

 * **Checkbox:** Users are presented with a checkbox; when checked, the input returns a value of `true`, and an unchecked box returns a value of `false`.
 You may also decide if the box should be checked by default.
 * **Select:** Users are presented with an HTML select box, and they must choose a value.
 To configure the input, enter an array of options and select which one should be chosen by default.
 Each option must include a "Value", which is the string that is returned for the input when the node is invoked.
 You may optionally also provide a "Label" for a value; failing to provide a label will result in the value itself being used as the option's label.
-* **String Template:** Users are presented with a simple text box where they may enter an arbitrary string or a [string template](/workflows/accessing-payload-data/#string-templates), which should resolve to a string value from the calling workflow's payload.
+* **String Template:** Users are presented with a simple text box where they may enter an arbitrary string or a [string template](/workflows/accessing-payload-data/#string-templates), which should resolve to a string value from the outer workflow's payload.
 Optionally, you may set a default value for the input; mark it as required (which wipes away the default value); or provide a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) for input validation (which is only checked if the user enters an arbitrary string).
-* **Number Template:** Users are presented with a simple text box where they may enter a number or a [string template](/workflows/accessing-payload-data/#string-templates), which should resolve to a number value from the calling workflow's payload.
+* **Number Template:** Users are presented with a simple text box where they may enter a number or a [string template](/workflows/accessing-payload-data/#string-templates), which should resolve to a number value from the outer workflow's payload.
 Optionally, you may set a default value for the input; mark it as required (which wipes away the default value); or provide minimum and/or maximum values for the input (which are only checked if the user enters a number).
 * **JSON Template:** Users are presented with a code editor where they may enter a [JSON template](/workflows/accessing-payload-data/#json-templates).
 Optionally, you may set a default value for the input or mark it as required (which wipes away the default value).
 * **Payload Path:** Users are presented with a simple text box where they may enter a payload path, the contents of which is made available to the custom node.
 Optionally, you may mark the input as required.
 * **Section Header:** These are a special case as they require no input from your users, nor do they require a unique custom ID.
 Section headers are strictly for display purposes, allowing you to break your form fields into easily digestible sections for your custom node users.